Interview with Anand Joshi of SmartNews, Japan

 Anand: I personally like the busyness and the crowd, the liveliness of Tokyo.
 What’s unique is that despite having so many crowds and being a very busy, bustling city, there is always a park a stone’s throw away.
 Wherever you live, there is a beautiful park and springs, and it’s really beautiful and calm.
 So, whenever I want or when I want to go away from the city, there are places within the city where you can just go and forget the city.
 So that’s what I really like about Tokyo and probably I wouldn’t want to move anywhere else than Tokyo.

-The interview process can vary a lot depending on companies and it can be quite lengthy, I would say at least one to four or five months, depending on the company that you’re applying to.
+The interview process can vary greatly depending on the company and can be quite lengthy.
+I would say it takes at least one to four or five months, depending on the company you’re applying to.
 So, one should be prepared for a long interview process.

 The other thing is the, like, the actual process.
-So, some companies. they might have a standard, like tests, like coding tests that you need to give, like the kind where you either pass or fail.
+So, some companies might have a standard, like tests, like coding tests that you need to give, like the kind where you either pass or fail.
 Some other companies have more subjective tests.
 So, they will give you an assignment.
 Take-home assignment.
-Maybe you work on it for like a week or two.
-Of course, you need to invest a lot of time, but at the same time it gives the company and you a good opportunity to display your skill.
+Maybe you will work on it for like a week or two.
+Of course, you need to invest a lot of time, but at the same time, it gives the company and you a good opportunity to display your skills.

 Ryoko: OK.
 Yes.
 Yeah, I see a lot of advertisements even on trains promoting startups.
 So yeah, that’s a great advice.
 Yes, thank you very much.
 Then any questions for me?
 I don’t have any more questions.
 Do you have questions or any comments that you wish to add?